NBISweden/workshop-reproducible-research/pages/conda/conda-3-projects.md

 and then add the resulting version back in to the environment file using the `export` command!

+# Optimising for speed

+One of the greatest strengths of Conda is, unfortunately, also its greatest weakness in its current implementation: the availability of a frankly enormous number of packages and versions.
+This means that the search space for the dependency hierarchy of any given Conda environment can become equally enormous, leading to a (at times) ridiculous execution time for the dependency solver.
+It is not uncommon to find yourself waiting for minutes for Conda to solve a dependency hierarchy, sometimes even into the double digits.
+How can this be circumvented?

+Firstly, it is useful to specify as many of the `major.minor.patch` version numbers as possible when defining your environment: this drastically reduces the search space that Conda needs to go through.
+This is not always possible, though.
+For example, we mentioned in the end of the *Environments in projects* section that you might want to start out new projects without version specifications for most packages, which means that the search space is going to be large.
+Here is where another software comes into play: *Mamba*.

+The [Mamba package manager](https://github.com/mamba-org/mamba) is built on-top of Conda with some changes and additions that greatly speed up the execution time.
+First of all, core parts of Mamba are written in C++ instead of Python, like the original Conda.
+Secondly, it uses a different dependency solver algorithm which is much faster than the one Conda uses.
+Lastly, it allows for parallel downloading of repository data and package files with multi-threading.
+All in all, these changes mean that Mamba is (currently) simply a better version of Conda.
+Hopefully these changes will be incorporated into the Conda core at some point in the future!

+So, how do you get Mamba?
+Funnily enough, the easiest way to install it is (of course) using Conda!
+Just run `conda install -n base -c conda-forge mamba`, which will install Mamba in your `base` Conda environment.
+Mamba works almost exactly the same as Conda, meaning that all you need to do is to stop using `conda command` and instead use `mamba command` - simple!
+There are only a few exceptions to this, the two major ones beings activating and deactivating
+environments: you still have to use `conda activate` and `conda deactivate`.
+So transitioning into using Mamba is actually quite easy - enjoy your shorter execution times!

 > **Quick recap** <br>
 > In this section we've learned:
 >